|CASHEW APPLE BARK TEA|

-The juice of the cashew possesses besides nutritional benefits and also antibacterial and anti-tumor potential.
+The juice of the cashew possesses besides nutritional benefits also antibacterial and anti-tumor potential.

 A methanolic extract of the bark exhibited antimicrobial activity against bacterial isolates

 The anti-inflammatory effect of the plant's stem-bark aqueous extract was examined.
-Although a. occidentale stem-bark aqueous extract is less potent than Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), as an anti-inflammatory agent.
-The results of the study indicates that the plant extract possesses anti- inflammatory activity, and thus lends pharmacological support to the folkloric use of the plant in the management and/or control of arthritis and other inflammatory conditions.
+Although stem-bark aqueous extract is less potent than Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), used as an anti-inflammatory agent.
+The results indicates that the plant extract possesses anti- inflammatory activity, and thus lends pharmacological support to the folkloric use of the plant in the management and/or control of arthritis and other inflammatory conditions.

 Calluses, corns and warts, ringworms, (external) cancerous ulcers, stomach ulcers, colds, congestion, fever reducer, lowers body temperature against bacterial infections.

-A bark infused is used as an antiseptic vaginal douche.
+A bark infusion is used as an antiseptic vaginal douche.

 Tincture: 1 - 3 ml (internal).